xiaoxiae/TerrariaNPCHappiness/README.md

 # Terraria NPC Happiness

-**IMPORTANT** [2020/05/25]: the code, at the moment, does not produce accurate numbers, due to the fact that Terraria's source code doesn't seem to correspond with what the NPC's Wikipedia page says.
+[2020/05/25]: the code, at the moment, does not produce accurate numbers, due to the fact that Terraria's source code doesn't seem to correspond with what the NPC's Wikipedia page says.
 I'll try to remedy this in the upcomming days -- sorry!

+[2020/05/27]: all should be fixed now.
+The output looks a little different -- it is separated into a list of 'villages' in certain biomes, that contain 'houses' of NPCs.

 ---